Larcius/gta5-modding-utils/README.md

 #### YDR

-If you want to create static collision models then you need to extract the models (.ydr files) that then should be part of the static collision model into the directory `models\resources` (again extract it in openFormats by right-clicking and then "Exports to openFormats (.odr)") For example, using OpenIV goto `<Grand Theft Auto V>\x64i.rpf\levels\gta5\props\vegetation\v_trees.rpf\` and extract `prop_tree_cedar_02.ydr`
+If you want to create static collision models then you need to extract the models (.ydr files) that then should be part of the static collision model into the directory `resources\models` (again extract it in openFormats by right-clicking and then "Exports to openFormats (.odr)") For example, using OpenIV goto `<Grand Theft Auto V>\x64i.rpf\levels\gta5\props\vegetation\v_trees.rpf\` and extract `prop_tree_cedar_02.ydr`